nekithrill/portfolio-react/README.md

 The project was implemented using an adapted **FSD architecture**: the key principles of layering (app, features, shared, widgets) were preserved, but the structure was simplified to suit the specifics of the application and personal preferences (im not using deep module splitting (ui, api, model, etc)).

-📁 `app`: pages, providers, layouts, global styles.
+📁 `app`: providers, layouts, global styles.

+📁 `pages`: pages that builds from widgets and used at app level.

-📁 `widgets`: blocks that builds from features/shared and used at app level.
+📁 `widgets`: blocks that builds from features/shared and used at pages level.

 📁 `features`: modules with business logic.